Vinz1980/DivingIsFun/README.md

 Now you are not only enjoying life, but also changing other peoples lives, as they get to experience the magical aquatic world.
 This is the start of a beautiful journey of personal development and making a difference!
-There is just sooo much to explore, the bottom is the limit (pun intended)
+There is just sooo much to explore, the bottom is the limit (pun intended) This is like a parallel universe within the planet.